GregorUT/vgchartzScrape/README.md

-# vgchartzfull - A crawler to download and analyze Video Game Sales data from more than 16,500 games.
+# vgchartzfull - A crawler to download and analyze Video Game Sales

 vgchartzfull.py is a python@3 script based on BeautifulSoup.

-It creates a dataset based on data from  http://www.vgchartz.com/gamedb/
+It creates a dataset with data from more than 16,500 games. based on data from  http://www.vgchartz.com/gamedb/

 ## Output